Post navigation

 - There is a serious issue to be tried.
 This is not usually a high hurdle for an applicant seeking a preliminary injunction to overcome.
 They need only show that they have an arguable case which is not frivolous or vexatious.

 - Damages would not be an adequate remedy for the applicant.
 Merely showing loss of sales is not ordinarily enough since such loss can be remedied financially.
 The applicant must instead demonstrate some kind of intangible or unquantifiable harm which has been or may be caused.
-Several recent cases in the life sciences sector have highlighted that the evidential burden on the patentee to demonstrate such irrecoverable and unquantifiable losses is substantial (see e.g. Neurim and Anor v Generics (UK) and Anor [2020] EWHC 1362 (Pat); [2020] EWCA Civ 793) and Novartis and Anor v Teva and Ors [2022] EWHC 959 (Ch)).
+Several recent decisions in the life sciences sector have highlighted that the evidential burden on the patentee to demonstrate such irrecoverable and unquantifiable losses is substantial (see e.g. Neurim and Anor v Generics (UK) and Anor [2020] EWHC 1362 (Pat); [2020] EWCA Civ 793) and Novartis and Anor v Teva and Ors [2022] EWHC 959 (Ch)).

 - Damages (on a cross-undertaking in damages given by the patentee) would be an adequate remedy for the defendant.